-Ana Patan is a German songwriter, singer and instrumentalist of Romanian origins who blends a variety of cultures and styles in a witty and sophisticated music statement, congenial and familiar, still difficult to place.
+Ana Patan is a songwriter, singer and instrumentalist who blends a variety of cultures and styles in a witty and elegant music statement, congenial and familiar, still difficult to place.

 Her main instrument is electric guitar, and her style has been described as “world-influenced grooving rock-jazz, alternative inflected, prog-related, at 33 ⅓” (Radio Eclectic).